C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.1.0 =
+Schema update: external database table names were aligned with Fuzzwork source file names.
+If upgrading from 1.0.x, ensure `ensure_schema()` runs or re-run the Fuzzwork import to initialize the renamed tables.

 = 1.0.1 =
 Maintenance release improving admin UI stability and internal structure.
 No database changes.